aproca/aproca.github.io/_projects/2_poetry.md

 category: poetry
 ---

-why do i drown myself <br/>
+Why do I drown myself <br/>
 swimming to <br/>
-an underwater throne
+an underwater throne.

-i have a burning in my soul <br/>
+I have a burning in my soul <br/>
 that warms the frigid earth, <br/>
 ravenous to feast on my existence. <br/>
-to drench my body <br/>
+To drench my body <br/>
 in every taste, every touch, <br/>
 every searing pain and blissful ecstasy. <br/>
-i take it all, a heiden and a martyr. <br/>
+I take it all, a hedon and a martyr. <br/>
-i want nothing less than everything <br/>
+I want nothing less than everything <br/>
 an infinity of experience has <br/>
 to offer.

-i am a force and a fire. <br/>
+I am a force and a fire. <br/>
-i have all my love, my lust, my passion, <br/>
+I have all my love, my lust, my passion, <br/>
 and my freedom to give, <br/>
 all of it to take. <br/>
-for the smallest promise, <br/>
+For the smallest promise, <br/>
-i dive in and extinguish.
+I dive in and extinguish.

-when will the siren <br/>
+When will the siren <br/>
 throw kindling in me.